ishaan119/FoundingEngineersPlaybook/README.md

 > Opinion: In my teams I have seen the biggest ROI with implementing tools like sentry where crashes are reported (emailed  to the whole team) and a bug is added automatically to your bug tracker.

-I cannot emphasize enough how much time and effort this saves.
-By implementing proactive monitoring, you improve the developer experience and prevent the team from being caught off guard by issues.

-Also use tools like new relic to keep track of your performance and speed.
+Also use tools like **new relic** to keep track of your performance and speed.
 You don't need to make everything super optimized, but its always a to know what tech improvements can be done when the team has some downtime.

 The goal is to be **proactive** rather than **reactive**.